ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation

-To fill this gap, we build ExCyTIn-Bench, to evaluate LLM agents on cybersecurity threat investigation.
-Construction of the benchmark consisted of three steps: \textit{1.
-Data Collection.} From a fictional Microsoft Azure tenant, we collect 59 distinct tables of logs consisting of 8 different cyberattacks. \textit{2.
-Question Generation.} We propose a principled method to construct bipartite incident graphs from the alerts and entities involved in the attacks, then use it to generate QA pairs, resulting in a test dataset of 589 questions. \textit{3.
-Environment Construction.} We construct a MySQL Docker image to be a reinforcement learning (RL) environment in which agents can submit queries and receive feedback similar to InterCode~\citep{yang2023intercode}.
+To fill this gap, we build \textbf{ExCyTIn-Bench} that evaluates LLM agents on cybersecurity threat investigation.
+Construction of the benchmark consisted of three steps (See Figure~\ref{fig:overview}): \textit{1.
+Data Collection.} From a fictional Microsoft Azure tenant, we collect 59 distinct log tables spanning eight \emph{multi-stage attack chains}, each comprising multiple attack techniques and corresponding events. \textit{2.
+Question Generation.} We propose a principled method to construct bipartite incident graphs from the alerts and entities involved in the attacks to be used to generate QA pairs.
+It results in a total of \textbf{7542} questions, where we split a test dataset of 589 questions for testing. \textit{3.
+Environment Construction.} We construct a MySQL Docker image in which agents can submit queries and receive feedback similar to InterCode~\citep{yang2023intercode}.
 The database queries are treated as actions, and the execution result as observations.
-We use an LLM as an evaluator by default, but deterministic checking of the answer is also available.
 Since our questions are generated from paths in the incident graphs, we can assign partial rewards if the agents find any intermediate information along the path.